-I wanted something small that would be easy to manoeuvre as well as being economical in terms of road tax (literally just £30 a year), petrol efficiency - it has a really good Miles per Gallon which means I get plenty of miles out of a full tank of fuel and of course, young driver insurance really isn’t cheap (especially when you live in the centre of Manchester) so being low on insurance was a real deciding factor too.
+I wanted something small that would be easy to manoeuvre as well as being economical in terms of road tax (literally just £30 a year), and petrol efficiency - it has really good Miles per Gallon which means I get plenty of miles out of a full tank of fuel and of course, young driver insurance really isn’t cheap (especially when you live in the centre of Manchester) so being low on insurance was a real deciding factor too.
 Not to mention, it just looks really cute too - it’s definitely a fashion accessory!

 What I would change about my Fiat

-If it’s not already obvious, it is very, very small compact car which means there’s not much storage, for instance, there isn’t even a glove compartment - it’s literally just a shelf.
+If it’s not already obvious, it is a very, very small compact car which means there’s not much storage, for instance, there isn’t even a glove compartment - it’s literally just a shelf.
 I do generally prefer 5-door cars but as this is my first car, I wanted something smaller and easier to drive.
-It’s a bit of squish in the back with only two seats (especially if you’ve got tall passengers) - but apart from that, I’ve found it great, really easy to drive and very economical which were the main things that I were looking for in my first car.
+It’s a bit of squish in the back with only two seats (especially if you’ve got tall passengers) - but apart from that, I’ve found it great, really easy to drive and very economical which were the main things that I was looking for in my first car.

 Overall out of 10?

 A strong 8 out of 10!
 It’s everything you need in a first car.
 It doesn’t drink petrol and is affordable for me both in terms of petrol and insurance.
 Most of all, it’s just really enjoyable to drive especially for someone who is still getting used to driving independently.
-It doesn’t feel cheap either, it’s really smart, you’ve got all the tech you need, beaut interior with vintage look and feel.
+It doesn’t feel cheap either, it’s really smart, you’ve got all the tech you need, beaut interior with a vintage look and feel.
 What more could you want?